Using Securely | Request Access | New Users | Current Users | Codex | FAQ | Restrictions for Use

 NOTE: If you already have an OpenAI account registered to your WashU email, proceeding with these steps will require you to migrate your account into the WashU-managed workspace.
 Please click here for important information before proceeding.

-Soon after completing the AI Literacy Canvas module*, students will receive an email welcoming them to WashU’s ChatGPT Edu.
+Soon after the ServiceNow request form is approved or within a week after students complete the AI Literacy Canvas module, you will receive an email welcoming them to WashU’s ChatGPT Edu.
 This email will introduce the platform and provide a link to access and accept the Appropriate Use Agreement.

 Before being granted access to WashU’s ChatGPT Edu workspace, you will be required to review and acknowledge expectations for safe and responsible use of ChatGPT Edu.
 The welcome email includes a link to the Appropriate Use Agreement.